 (Note: Disparate with the “i” and speaking emphasis on “par” means widely scattered and unconnected, or in my mind many options; Whereas Desperate with the “e” and emphasis on the “des” means without hope, or in my mind no options.)

-They were: (1) The power of “love energy” at Royal Wedding on Saturday May 19; (2) The Wedding sermon message that “the second discovery of fire” is coming, and; (3) The “specialness of AI” in the Forbes article to “change everything” in last Sunday’s online Forbes magazine.
+They were: (1) The power of “love energy” at Royal Wedding on Saturday May 19; (2) The Wedding sermon message that “the second discovery of fire” is coming, and; (3) The “specialness of AI” in the Forbes article I stumbled on May 20 that stated AI would “change everything” posted in last Sunday’s online Forbes magazine.

 Maybe it was lack of sleep from getting up at 3 am to watch the Royal Wedding in bed with my significant other, but the confluence of these thoughts blew open a mental door that has been trying to get my attention for five years.
 The phrase “Chasing the Uncatchable” has been knocking on my mind.
 You ping-pong-ballers know what I am talking about; always pinging and ponging.
 Such is the nature of ping pong balls in the brain that want to be fed.